This post may contain affiliate links.

-A typical winter day in this part of the country is below freezing at night and above freezing during the day.
-Usually we will get a couple of weeks each year where the high temperatures don't get above freezing and the lows are close to zero, but we rarely get sub-zero or negative temperatures.
+A typical winter day in this part of the country is below freezing at night and above freezing (in the 30s or 40s) during the day.
+Usually, we will get a couple of weeks each year where the high temperatures don't get above freezing and the lows are close to zero, but we rarely get sub-zero or negative temperatures.

-It is a four-season RV, which means it includes the following features to supposedly help insulate and protect against cold weather:
+It is a four-season RV, which means it includes the following features to help insulate and protect against cold weather:

 - Extra insulation